Odontoanserae

 Below is the general consensus of the phylogeny.

 However, a 2017 paper by Worthy and colleagues found an alternative phylogeny concerning Anserimorphae.
 By adding additional new characters, as well as incorporating several new taxa into established matrices, the authors have found gastornithids and mihirungs to be sister taxa which could be placed in the order Gastornithiformes.
 In addition, they have found support that the family Vegaviidae (usually classified as crown anseriforms or their sister taxon) are more related to gastornithiforms than to anseriforms; accordingly, they have created the monotypic order Vegaviiformes.
 The authors did note the bootstrap support is weakly supported and several alternative phylogenies in their paper found gastornithiforms to be stem galliforms instead.
 These too were weakly supported as well.
 Below is a simplified phylogeny showing their one phylogeny supporting gastornithiforms as anserimorphs.

 In 2019 a new species Conflicto antarcticus was described from Early Paleocene deposits in Antarctica.
 Known completely from associated bones from a single individual, Tambussi et al. (2019) incorporated the new taxon into a phylogenetic analysis using the matrix data from Worthy et al. (2017).
 Their results not only supported the sister grouping of vegaviids with gastornithids and mihirungs (which included Vegaviidae into Gastornithiformes), but also found two taxa, Anatalavis rex and the tall, wading presbyornithids, traditionally placed as part of the anseriform crown, to be stem-anseriforms.
 Below is the Tambussi et al. (2019) phylogeny.

+In 2024, the Gastornithiformes was recovered as a paraphyletic group closer to basal Galliformes, while the Dromornithidae was recovered within or close to the Anseriformes.